diantyapitaloka/Customer-Segmentation-Banking/README.md

-## ☂️🌂🌞 Comparing profits of gender 🌞🌂☂️
+## ☂️🌂🌞 Comparing Profits of Gender 🌞🌂☂️

 For comparing profits of gender, Male and female customers generate almost the same median profit, but female customers show a slightly higher upper range and maximum value — reaching up to 5,865.6 vs. 5,400 for males.